 It is proposed to require affordable workspace to be delivered as a proportion of larger commercial developments.
 Affordable workspace can be defined as workspace that has a rental value below the market rate (generally, 80% of the market rate or less).
-If on-site provision is not possible, require financial contributions for equivalent off-site provision.
+If on-site provision is not possible, it is proposed to require financial contributions for equivalent off-site provision.